sourcegraph/about/handbook/engineering/web/frontend-platform/wildcard-component-library.md

 - Members of the Design Team engaged in the project
 6. When changes are approved, the engineering team merges the PR

 Important: we would like to avoid the situation where the FE Platform Team is engaged only at the end of the process or doesn’t know about the changes at all.
-During the implementation, please inform the FE Platform Team is about key milestones and any issues that occur.
+During the implementation, please inform the FE Platform Team about key milestones and any issues that occur.
 FE Platform engineers should be asked for a review in any of those key moments.

 If the product team after having started working on a feature, identifies in a code review that a part of the UI should be extracted into a shared component (e.g., "This is very similar to the widget used in XYZ...can we make it a shared component?"), do not block the PR and kick off the "changing or creating a component" flow asynchronously.